asim-jana/loopback4-multi-tenancy/README.md

 ```

-## Advanced Usage
+## 🚀 Advanced Usage

 For dynamically configuring datasources at runtime, follow these steps:

-### 1. Create a Datasource Provider
+### 1. Write a Datasource Config Provider

-Define a provider to generate datasource configurations based on the current tenant.
-This provider will be used to configure datasources as needed:
+To connect datasources dynamically at runtime, create a datasource provider:

 ```ts
 import { Provider } from '@loopback/core';